ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 <!-- For LI:

-I was invited to give a talk at the AI & Analytics Association of the Philippines (AAP) about FilBench, our Filipino-centric LLM evaluation benchmark.
+I gave a talk at the AI & Analytics Association of the Philippines (AAP) about FilBench, our Filipino-centric LLM evaluation benchmark.
 The purpose of the meetup was actually to discuss what it takes to build a Filipino-centric language model.

 I closed my talk with two major points: (1) we cannot simply import Silicon Valley approaches into our local context, we need to adapt them; and (2) the tools and recipes are already open-source, but what matters more is that we Filipinos possess the qualities to build world-class technologies.